 Classroom Technology and A/V Equipment Cleaning Guidelines

 Cleaning and sanitizing standards and best practices were researched and developed into these guidelines for NYU to use for the cleaning of different types of equipment.

-All large, non-essential, in-person gatherings are prohibited at this time, and restrictions may evolve in alignment with public health guidance.
-Essential gatherings are for the purposes of core academic activities (e.g., classes), core essential research, or facilitating the health and safety of the University community that cannot be accomplished in a virtual/remote setting.
+All large, non-essential, in-person gatherings are prohibited at this time.
+Essential gatherings are for the purposes of core academic activities (e.g., classes), core essential research, or facilitating the health and safety of the University community.
+The use of meet-up rooms is suspended for the time being.

 NYU Eats is fully committed to fostering a safe, efficient dining environment while providing a wide variety of delicious, healthy and nutritious meal options to the NYU community.